Shibboleth Service Provider Access Rules

 ...

 An example of a linked XML access control file is given below.
 This method has the advantage that changes to the file don't require Shibboleth to be restarted to take effect.
+The name of the file can be chosen arbitrarily.

 ...